JaredC-Medora/azure-network-protocols/README.md

 <p>
 </p>
 <p>
-PLEASE DO NOT FORGET TO DELETE/PAUSE ALL VMs in Azure to Reduce ANY costs or charges
+<h2>PLEASE DO NOT FORGET TO DELETE/PAUSE ALL VMs in Azure to Reduce ANY costs or charges</h2>
 </p>
 <br />